shirleywang27/capstone_project/README.md

 2. A way to predict which students won't meet the minimum standard.

 3. A way to predict what different students might need addition help with.

-I will focus on the numercy part only.

 ## Pre-processing